igsor/PuPy/doc/source/control.rst

 experiment.
 Some actors have been prepared for this purpose, their reference and explanation can be found below.

-One actor that deserves special attention is :py:class:`PuppyCollector`.
+One actor that deserves special attention is :py:class:`RobotCollector`.
 It is a transparent actor, meaning that it delegates the action decision to another one but only stores the sensory data in a file (also see the `Example`_).